Office-to-Apartment Conversion: Are They Right for Your Building?

 3 things to keep in mind when converting an office to an apartment

-These days, architects and firms are starting to specialize in office-to-apartment conversion.
+These days, architects and firms are increasingly specializing in office-to-apartment conversions.
 So, if you’re interested in an office-to-housing conversion, contact one of them to survey your property and talk about a plan.
 In the meantime, here are a couple of things to keep in mind before you make any changes.

 When you’re converting office space to residential, make sure to keep in mind: